makeevolution/notes/python/python.md

 client = APIClient()
 resposne = client.get(rest_framework.reverse.reverse("execution-list"), headers = ..., whatever else)
 ```
-HOWEVER, if you are overriding but still call super().list inside your override, the above would not work
+The reason is that `list()` method internally calls `self.request`, which is unset if you make your request using `MyObjectViewSet().list(request)`
+So use that only to test custom made endpoints.
+Otherwise, use either of the two described above
 - Example if you have If you have a FORM type payload to test, without DRF (i.e. no serializers that access request.data for example):
 ```
     headers = {"Authorization": f"Bearer {refresh_token}", "Content-Type":"application/x-www-form-urlencoded"}